opencontainers/image-spec/config.md

 - **config** _object_, OPTIONAL

   The execution parameters which SHOULD be used as a base when running a container using the image.
-  This field can be `null`, in which case any execution parameters should be specified at creation of the container.
+  If the `config` object is omitted, any execution parameters should be specified at creation of the container.

   - **User** _string_, OPTIONAL